green-coding-solutions/green-metrics-tool/README.md

 First you have to create a project through the web interface, so the cron runner will pick it up from the database.

 Go to http://YOUR_CONFIGURED_URL/request.html
 Note: You must enter a Github Repo URL with a repository that has the usage_scenario.json in a valid format.
-Consult [https://github.com/green-coding-berlin/green-metric-demo-software](Github Repository for the Demo software) for more info
+Consult [Github Repository for the Demo software](https://github.com/green-coding-berlin/green-metric-demo-software) for more info

 After creating project run: